hzhu/sol-swap/README.md

 [x] introduce iOS-style modal sheet
 [x] implement mobile combobox
-[x] swipe down at the beginning of list should not dismiss sheet [-] restructure mobile designs: create modal + sheet trigger [ ] sell token search button should open bottom sheet [ ] add 🔍 and chevron svg icon
+[x] swipe down at the beginning of list should not dismiss sheet [x] sell token search button should open bottom sheet [-] restructure mobile designs: create modal + sheet trigger [ ] selecting the same opposite token should flip the trade direction [ ] add 🔍 and chevron svg icon
 [ ] token search trigger should have all button states [ ] broken image should have a fallback